 Cooking oil is one of the most useful ingredients in your kitchen.
 It can be used for everything from deep frying to sauteing and even baking.

-But when it comes time to make a fresh batch of french fries or chicken wings, you might find yourself with an overabundance of used oil that needs somewhere to go.
+But when it comes time to make a fresh batch of french fries or chicken wings, you might find an overabundance of used oil that needs somewhere to go.
 But where?
 You need to know how to dispose of cooking oil correctly!

 How do I know when the oil is ready to throw away?

 When you’re cooking with oil, it’s essential to know when the oil is ready to be thrown away.

 You’ll know your cooking oil has gone wrong if it smells rancid or if it turns dark brown instead of golden brown when you fry foods in it.

 In this article, we’ll take an in-depth look at what you need to know about disposing of cooking oil properly so that you’ll know what to do next time.